Romern/syncMyMoodle/README.md

 # Setup
 This software requires **Python version >=3.6**.

 Obtain the source, for example using `git clone` or downloading and unzipping a zip.
+The following exemplary commands are to be used from inside that downloaded `syncMyMoodle` directory.

 Since you need to install dependencies to run syncMyMoodle, the recommended way to install them is by first creating and activating a virtual environment ([more info](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment)):
 ```bash